Killed in the Line of Duty…………

 (Marriage record for Patrick’s Parents)

 The other nine children were Kathleen Mary, born 28 September 1899, Hannah Elizabeth born 15 June 1901, Mary Margaret born 30 March 1903, who died aged 17 of synapse from cerebral compression, meningitis on 24 December 1920.
 At the time of her death Mary’s occupation was brush maker.
 Alice born 22 February 1905, who died of ‘probably diarrhoea’ on 22 March 1905 aged 5 weeks, on her death record, her father’s occupation was recorded as labourer rather than Cooper.
 Elizabeth Josephine born 5 March 1907, who died unmarried aged 30 of encephalitis lethargica, cardiac failure on 31 March 1937.
 At the time of her death Elizabeth’s occupation was shop assistant.
 James Henry born 29 April 1909, Bridget Mary born 22 June 1911, who died of bronchitis on 8 September 1911 aged 10 weeks, Agnes born 17 July 1912, and Annie Teresa born 13 November 1914.
-I have taken the time to record the birth and death details of all Patrick’s siblings, as they give a good indication about the living conditions at the time in Dublin.
+We have taken the time to record the birth and death details of all Patrick’s siblings, as they give a good indication about the living conditions at the time in Dublin.
 Around the time that the Campbell children were born, Europe itself was in turmoil, with the advent of The Great War just a few years away.
 Dublin itself, given it’s History of turmoil and conflict was a City that was simmering below the surface, The Easter Rising took place in Dublin over the Easter Weekend in April 1916, just two years before Patrick was born.

 Around this time, Dublin was a city of extremes, extreme poverty for many inhabitants, with around 36% of the Cities residents living in one room tenements.
 Whereas on the other end of the scale, 22% of the population were living in grand homes of ten rooms or more.
 The rate of illiteracy in Ireland was 8.3% in 1911 and varied widely across the country, with the lowest rate in Dublin.
 The infant mortality rate was 81.3 in Ireland in 1916, i.e., for every 1,000 babies born during 1916, 81 died before they reached twelve months of age, a clear indicator of living conditions at the time.
 As a comparison, by 2014 the infant mortality rate in Ireland was very low at 3.7 per 1,000 births.
-About one in eight adult deaths in 1916 was due to bronchitis and pneumonia which killed 6,708 people, with another one in eight deaths caused by tuberculosis (TB) which killed 6,471 people.
-I am sure that some of these factors would have influenced young Patrick’s decision to move to London.
+About one in eight adult deaths in 1916 was due to bronchitis and pneumonia which killed 6,708 people, with another one in eight deaths caused by tuberculosis (TB) which killed 6,471 people. we are sure that some of these factors would have influenced young Patrick’s decision to move to London.

 The 1911 Irish Census, taken on the night of 2 April 1911, shows Patrick Joseph Campbell’s father, James Campbell, a cooper aged 39 living in Hardwicke St, Dublin with his wife Mary Campbell aged 36 and their children Catherine aged 12, Mary aged 8 both of whom were schoolgirls, Elizabeth aged 4 and James aged 2.
 The census records that the family were Roman Catholic, and that James, Mary and their eldest two children could read and write, which in itself is significant and an indication that the family were trying to better themselves.
 The census also recorded that the couple had been married for 13 years and had had 5 children, all of whom survived.
 The couple had in fact had 6 children by the time of the 1911 census, one of whom, Alice, had died in infancy.
-In the 1911 census the couple’s daughter Hannah Elizabeth, aged 10, was recorded living with what I believe to be her maternal grandparents.
+In the 1911 census the couple’s daughter Hannah Elizabeth, aged 10, was recorded living with what we believe to be her maternal grandparents.
 James and Mary’s daughter Hannah, a schoolgirl aged 10, was recorded as ‘niece’ living at 69 Innisfallen Parade, Inn’s Quay, Dublin with James McClure a carter aged 69, his wife Mary McClure aged 68 (recorded as imbecile), and their daughters Kate aged 32, Ann aged 29 (both shopgirls) and Rose aged 26.

 (1911 Dublin Census for Campbell family)